Nelson Rodrigues: Family

-Nelson Rodrigues married Elza Bretanha Rodrigues (1918-2017) on April 29th, 1940 in Rio de Janeiro (formerly known as Guanabara).
-They had two children; Joffre (1941-2010) and Nelson (1945).
+Nelson Rodrigues married Elza Bretanha Rodrigues (1918–2017) on April 29, 1940, in Rio de Janeiro (formerly known as Guanabara).
+They had two children; Joffre (1941–2010) and Nelson (1945).
 Nelson was a womanizer and left his wife to date freely.

-Rodrigues had a long term relationship with Yolanda Camejo dos Santos (1932-2018) with whom he had three children; Maria Lucia (1953), Sonia (1955) and Paulo (1957).
+Rodrigues had a long-term relationship with Yolanda Camejo dos Santos (1932–2018) with whom he had three children; Maria Lucia (1953), Sonia (1955) and Paulo (1957).
 Yolanda threw Nelson out of her house when she discovered that Nelson was cheating on her.
 Rodrigues suspected the two girls weren't his but believed the boy was his son, even dedicating his column on Ultima Hora newspaper to Paulo on the day of his birth.
-A dna test was done in 1996 between Elza's sons and Yolanda's children.
-The dna test confirmed Maria Lucia, Sonia and Paulo were Nelson's children.
+A DNA test was done in 1996 between Elza's sons and Yolanda's children.
+The DNA test confirmed Maria Lucia, Sonia and Paulo were Nelson's children.

-Rodrigues became briefly involved with a married woman, Lucia Lima (1931-2009) who became pregnant with Daniela (1963-2019) during their relationship.
+Rodrigues became briefly involved with a married woman, Lucia Lima (1931–2009) who became pregnant with Daniela (1963–2019) during their relationship.
 The child was born deaf, blind and mute.
 The relationship deteriorated and Rodrigues moved out, but continued to support the child.
 No paternity test was ever done.
-He was involved with other women before he rekindled with his wife Elza in the late 70's, ironically, around the time that divorce became officially legal in the mostly Catholic nation.
+He was involved with other women before he rekindled with his wife Elza in the late 1970s, around the time that divorce became officially legal in the mostly Catholic nation.